akshaybabloo/CPP-Notes/README.md

 See [3_1_3_Function_Header.cpp](https://github.com/akshaybabloo/CPP-Notes/tree/master/3_Functions/3_1_Define_Function/3_1_3_Function_Header.cpp) and [3_1_3_Function_Header.h](https://github.com/akshaybabloo/CPP-Notes/tree/master/3_Functions/3_1_Define_Function/3_1_3_Function_Header.cpp)

-The common way to do `Forward Declaration` is to put the prototype in an header file.
+The common way to do `Forward Declaration` is to put the prototype in a header file.
 For example:

 `3_1_3_Function_Header.cpp`